 It’s a little easier for me because I already have a pet.
-I usually say something like: Mango(my cat) doesn’t get along with [type of pet my friend has].posted about 4 years ago
+I usually say something like: Mango(my cat) doesn’t get along with [type of pet my friend has].posted over 4 years ago

 Are you being asked to take the pet into your own home, or will you go over to their place?
 If you’re taking it in, you could maybe say that your apartment/landlord doesn’t allow pets, or if you live with a roommate or relative say that they are allergic or uncomfortable with animals.